maronem/CitiBike_Data/README.md

 Below are Tableau generated results from the Citi Bike User dataset:

 #### Fig 1.
-Most starting locations for Citi Bike riders are in lower New York City.
+Most starting locations for Citi Bike riders are in lower New York City (NYC).

+Ride count is signified by circle size and cirlce darkness, showing the largest count and density of ride starting locations are in the lower third of NYC.

 ![top_start_loc](https://user-images.githubusercontent.com/108199140/194126176-7e6fe2d0-cf4b-49ec-b4dc-8ec156374ed7.PNG)